 At some point, Cirno became associated with 9front.
-Details are sketchy.
+Details are sketchy, but this image has been in the wiki since the Google Code days, so I'm leaving it in.

 Pro

 - girl

 - has magical powers

 - associated with 9

 - upsets kfx

 - she is known to be the strongest